puppetlabs/best-practices/control-repo-contents.md

 valuable here is up to the organization implementing it, but it should contain at least the minimum to ensure that a user new to the organization but not necessarily Puppet and R10k can get their bearings.

-### environment.conf

-This file is required at a minimum to set a modulepath that includes both `site` and `modules`.
-This cannot be set globally, and must be configured in this file on a per-control-repo basis.

-### Puppetfile

-Though not strictly required, this file will most likely exist in all control repositories.
-In the very rare case that no third party modules (either from a public source, or from separate module repositories within the organization) are included, this file may be omitted.

 ### manifests